Worksheet: Applications on the Pythagorean Theorem

 Determine, to the nearest tenth of an inch, the length of the diagonal of a door of length 88 inches and width 34 inches.

-Sarah and Farida are communicating by walkie-talkie with a range of 42 feet.
-Reaching a 22 ft long bridge, Sarah waits while Farida crosses and then walks up the bank until she can no longer hear Sarah.
+Emma and Scarlett are communicating by walkie-talkie with a range of 42 feet.
+Reaching a 22 ft long bridge, Emma waits while Scarlett crosses and then walks up the bank until she can no longer hear Emma.
 How far up the river did she walk?
 Give your answer to one decimal place.

 - B m